NordicESMhub/climate-data-tutorial/_episodes/03-visualization-python.md

 In this section, we will learn to read the metadata and visualize the NetCDF file we just downloaded.

-Make sure you have either install Python along with the additional packages required to read Climate data files as described in the [setup](../setup) instructions.
+Make sure you have installed Python along with the additional packages required to read Climate data files as described in the [setup](../setup) instructions.

 The file we downloaded from CDS should be in your `Downloads` folder; to check it out, open a Terminal (Git bash terminal on windows) and type: